 Students are an ideal source of people-power for short-term projects.
 Employing work term students is an effective recruiting tool, and supports the development of skills in the next generation of Canada’s workforce.

-An eligible employer must be willing to provide full-time work for a 12+ week duration in role which immerses a student in the use of technology.
+An eligible employer must be willing to employ a student in a tech-immersive role.
 Tech and non-tech focused organizations are encouraged to apply.

 Employer Eligibility Assessment

 - You are a registered Canadian business or organization

-- You have the financial capacity to hire a student for a work term, pay them consistently and provide a meaningful work experience
+- You have the financial capacity to hire a student for a part of full time work term, pay them consistently and provide a meaningful work experience

 Student Eligibility Assessment

 - Either a Canadian Citizen, permanent resident or a protected person defined by the Immigration and Refugee Protection Act

-- Must be registered as a full time student in a post secondary institution in a program
+- Must be a currently enrolled student in a post-secondary institution program

 - The student must not be an international student with a work permit